TopBiketoursPortugal/TopBikeToursPortugal/content/posts/darren-alff-article-about-our-bike-tour-the-way-of-saint-james-en.md

 tags:
   - bloguers articles
 meta:
+  description: "Darren Alff, one of the most recognized bicycle touring vlogger
-  description: Darren Alff article about our bike tour The Way of Saint James
+    and expert, made a video about The Way of St James bike route, prepared by Top Bike Tours "
   keywords: Darren Alff article about our bike tour The Way of Saint James
   robots: INDEX
-  title: Darren Alff report bike tour The Way of Saint James
+  title: Review of a Bike Tour  The Way of St James - Top Bike Tours
   language: EN
 languagePages:
   - path: /artigo de bloguer no caminho de santiago em bicicleta/